prabhjot98/Jackpot/README.md

 🔥 You enter fever mode

-💀 You get to spin on the Wheel of Misfortune
+💀 You lose anywhere from 1 dollar to all your money

 ### Glossary